 NCPDP SCRIPT v.10.6 Standard (NSC)

-Registration is now open for the February exam session which will be offered during the February Work Group Meetings in Garden Grove, California on Wednesday January 31, 2018 from 10:15 – 12:00 p.m.
+Registration is now open for the May exam session which will be offered during the May Work Group Meetings in Scottsdale, Arizona on Monday May 7, 2018 from 10:15 a.m. – 12:00 p.m.
 Save the date and make your travel arrangements early!

 The NCPDP SCRIPT v.10.6 Certification Exam is based on the use and practice of current SCRIPT standard.
 Each Certification exam is composed of 70 questions (multiple choice, true/false) and must be completed within 90 minutes.
 When a new version of the Standard is available additional exam questions will be added to the base exam and those who have already attained the prerequisite versions of the standard will only have to take the additional exam questions to become certified in the next version